datamacgyver/ds-process/3_analysis_phase/3_review.md

 process: I've got an MVP, I've tried a new feature set, I'm trying a different model type, etc.

+## Code Review
+Before proceeding to external review or catchup session then another DS should review the code/approach.

 ## Internal Review
 Outline Agenda might be:
 * Reminder: Project scope and product need